andrewgazelka/andrewgazelka.github.io/_posts/2022-12-20-productivity.markdown

 # Implementing with Notion

-Let us make a [Notion](https://www.notion.so/) Table with a **value** and **time** column and **priority** column where we use equation (1) for priority.
+Let us make a [Notion](https://www.notion.so/) table with a **value** and **time** column, and **priority** column where we use equation (1) for priority.

 ![TODO1](/assets/TODO1.png)

 ## Exponential Rating

-We also are using Fibonacci Numbers for value and priority.
+We will use Fibonacci Numbers for value and priority.

 ```text
 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377, 610
 ```

-This is because the growth rate of Fibonacci numbers is [approximately exponential](https://en.wikipedia.org/wiki/Random_Fibonacci_sequence#:~:text=Growth%20rate,-Johannes%20Kepler%20discovered&text=It%20demonstrates%20that%20the%20Fibonacci,is%20the%20number%20of%20factors.) (grows at golden number).
+This is because the growth rate of Fibonacci numbers is [approximately exponential](https://en.wikipedia.org/wiki/Random_Fibonacci_sequence#:~:text=Growth%20rate,-Johannes%20Kepler%20discovered&text=It%20demonstrates%20that%20the%20Fibonacci,is%20the%20number%20of%20factors.) (grows at the golden number).
 For some things—and from my experience—we tend to be better at thinking in terms of exponential/logarithmic terms than in linear.
 [We do this for sound, for instance](https://www.audiocheck.net/soundtests_nonlinear.php).
-Values and time being discretized to roughly exponential numbers forces us to find the true value or priority of a task, not the human-perceived "log" of value or priority.
+Values and time being discretized to roughly exponential numbers force us to find the true value or priority of a task, not the human-perceived "log" of value or priority.

 ## Rounding

 The provided image uses rounding.
 However, this will not be useful if we have $\text{time} > \text{value}$, as we will either get a $1$ or $0$, which is not useful for sorting.
-To correct for this, we can multiply by `100` beforehand.
+To correct this, we can multiply by `100` beforehand.

 ![TODO2](/assets/TODO2.png)

 ## Deadlines
 The current priority of a task assumes we have an infinite time to complete each task.
-This is not usually accurate.
-Usually there are due date imposed either on the individual by the organization or on an organization by an investor.
+However, this is not usually accurate because a due date is imposed.
+Even if an organization does not impose one on the individual, the organization itself might have one imposed on them by an investor.

 Therefore, we will add another column: `Due`.
 We can then create another column Called `T-` which includes the number of days until the task is due.

 Suppose we have a task that has a priority of $1$ when not considering the due date.
-Let us call the updated formula for priority $\text{priority}' = p'$. let us have a few qualifications:
+Let us call the updated formula for priority $\text{priority}' = p'$.
+Let us have a few qualifications:

 1. `p'` grows as `T-` decreases
 2. `p'` grows faster `T-` decreases